 - Keep quinoa in the fridge for chilling.

-- Make parfait by layering of yogurt, quinoa, blueberries, and chopped walnuts.
+- Make a parfait by a layering of yogurt, quinoa, blueberries, and chopped walnuts.

 9. Hard-Boiled Eggs

-Eggs, especially the yolk, are loaded with nutrients and proteins.
-This makes eggs one of the best and most inexpensive ways to get a healthy dose of protein.
+Eggs, especially the yolk, is loaded with nutrients and proteins.
+This makes eggs one of the best and most inexpensive sources of protein.
 All you have to do is hard boil an egg, slice it, and place it on a slice of whole-wheat bread for a healthy snack on the go.